Rise to Success: Career Highlights of Charles Barkley

 April 19, 2000: Final Game and Retirement

-On April 19, 2000, Charles Barkley returned for one final game against the Vancouver Grizzlies, scored a memorable basket, and retired from the NBA.
+On April 19, 2000, Charles Barkley returned for one final game against the Vancouver Grizzlies, scoring a memorable basket and retiring after sixteen years in the Hall of Fame.

 2000: Retired from the NBA